AcademySoftwareFoundation/OpenColorIO/docs/tutorials/baking_luts.rst

 ============

-Sometimes it is necessary to write a color transform as a lookup-table file
+Sometimes it is necessary to write a color transform as a lookup-table file.

 This is usually because an application does not natively support OCIO (unlike, say, Nuke which various OCIO nodes), but can load a LUT of some kind.
-This would currently include applications like Autodesk Flame, Adobe Photoshop, SideFX's MPlay (Houdini's "Image Viewer")
+This would currently include applications like Autodesk Flame, Adobe Photoshop, SideFX's MPlay (Houdini's "Image Viewer").

 Remember that baking a LUT is not a perfect solution.
 Different LUT formats have various limitations.
 Certain applications might apply